gvwilson/sensibleadventures/booksters-apprentice.md

 "Because I *felt* it!"
 Piaerre pushed Mamaere Mayeule away and wiped his nose on his sleeve.

-"Sure you did," the bosun muttered disbelievingly, rolling his eyes.

-But even as he spoke, Thomas pushed him aside.
-"What did you feel?" he demanded, ignoring the bosun's glare.
+Even as the bosun and Laeuc exchanged disbelieving looks, Thomas was rising to his feet.
+"What did you feel?"  he demanded, the pattern on his jacket roiling.
 "Tell me, what *exactly* did you feel?"

 Piaerre sniffled back his tears.
 "It was c-c-cold.
 All of a sudden.
 And then it was like–like–"